This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Why stay in Brisbane City

-Staying in the CBD puts you in the thick of things.
-You’re within walking distance of South Bank, Fortitude Valley, the Botanic Gardens, the Riverwalk, and a plethora of dining options.
+Staying in the CBD puts you in the centre of everything.
+You’ll be within walking distance of South Bank, Fortitude Valley, the Botanic Gardens, the Riverwalk, and endless dining options.

 Where to stay in Brisbane City